uvicpraxis/spokenwebpedagogy/list_of_documents.markdown

     </li>
      <li>
       <a href="wiens-literary-audio.html">Literary Audio Recording</a>
-      <br />project by Jason Wiens — University of Calgary
+      <br />group project by Jason Wiens — University of Calgary
     </li>
      <li>
       <a href="wiens-podcast.html">Podcast</a>
-      <br />group assignment by Jason Wiens — University of Calgary
+      <br />group project by Jason Wiens — University of Calgary
     </li>
     <li>
       <a href="wiens-transcription.html">Transcription</a>